Guekka/cathedral-assets-optimizer/README.md

-# SSE Assets Optimizer
+# Cathedral Assets Optimizer

-SSE Assets Optimizer is a tool aiming to automate asset conversion and optimization for Skyrim Special Edition.
+Cathedral Assets Optimizer is a tool aiming to automate asset conversion and optimization for Skyrim Special Edition.

+# Documentation

+Documentation is incomplete.
+It is available [here](https://g_ka.gitlab.io/sse-assets-optimiser/).

 # Features